NepaliTelecom.com

 4x Longer OFDM symbol

-For the first time in Wireless Standard, WiFiax brings Orthogonal Frequency Division Multiplexing or OFDM, a signal modulation strategy.
+For the first time in Wireless Standards, WiFiax brings Orthogonal Frequency Division Multiplexing, or OFDM, a signal modulation strategy.
 It divides a high amount of data into smaller carriers to deliver stable transmission.
 WiFi 6 uses a 4x longer OFDM symbol.
 The benefit is it becomes less prone to frequency fading.
 The result is better coverage and an 11 percent faster data rate plus reduced latency across all connected devices.
 If you are gaming, streaming, or syncing across multiple devices at a large distance from the router, worry not, the OFDM symbol in WiFi6 has its back for your connection.

 8×8 MU-MIMO